bpoore/how-to/README.md

 # How-To Use the Pinball Map API

-This project from my web development course delves into how to use the pinball map API as well as using the API for analysis of data available in the API.
+This project was for my web development course.
+The website provides a description of how to use the API as well as specific examples of analysis that can be done with the available data.

 The webiste is live at http://web.engr.oregonstate.edu/~pooree/how_to/home.html